viviortega/viviortega/README.md

 🌱 Currently learning React and Figma <br/>
 💻 Learning one line of code (and one bug) at a time
 ☕ Fun fact: I run on anime and coffee — mostly coffee
-💡 Motto: Growing and Learning
+💡 Motto: Progress over Perfection